Bringing Birders Together Statewide

 Founded in 1984, Connecticut Ornithological Association is an all-volunteer organization with the mission of promoting interest in Connecticut birds and collecting, preparing, and disseminating the best available scientific information on the status of Connecticut birds and their habitats.
 While COA is not primarily an advocacy organization, we work actively to provide scientific information and support other conservation organizations in the state.

-Important Reminder: It’s time for many COA memberships to renew.
+Important Reminder: You will be sent an email when it’s time to renew your COA membership.
 You may renew anytime to add a full year to your membership.
 Renewal reminders are sent only via email, so be sure to check your email folders including your Spam or Junk folder.
-Renew in a timely manner to avoid missing an issue of The Connecticut Warbler.
-In addition, only current COA members get first notice of our upcoming workshops.
 For more info, go to https://www.ctbirding.org/join-us/

 Events

-Worth a watch: See researchers, scientists and scholars discuss birds and seasonal ecology of Long Island Sound for the COA Science Conference 2022 here.
+Worth a watch: The COA Science Conference 2022 here.
 The 2021 Birds and the Environment Science Conference is also available here.

 For more COA and statewide events, see our Events page.